 The Techno-Farm program is an initiative involving several large garden plots, a number of experimental agricultural installations and a school-wide composting program.
 At the heart of the Techno-Farm program are a series of ongoing student-led scientific experiments and engineering projects designed to highlight the potential and applicability of numerous elements of the high school curriculum.

-Villa Maria’s Techno-Farm received funding from the NovaScience program (Component 2: Project support) for its 2018–2019 activites.
-We will be hosting visits, workshops and long-term projects for other schools.
+Villa Maria’s Techno-Farm received funding from the NovaScience program (Component 2: Project support) for its 2018–2019 activities.
+We will be organizing visits, workshops and long-term projects for other schools.
 The NovaScience program is an initiative of the Ministère de l’Économie, de la Science et de l’Innovation, providing support to organizations that promote greater understanding of science and technology.

 The goal of these experiments is to create a reliable procedure allowing students to grow their own microgreens in the classrooms within the shortest possible period of time.
 Given their high nutritional value, microgreens are a very healthy addition to sandwiches or salads.

 In collaboration with the local YMCA, C-Vert interns worked very hard this summer to design and plan farming structures for Villa Maria’s Techno-Farm.